rosesonfire/objectDetection/README.md

 var detectObject = require('object-detection')

+// Tweak the Sensitivity and the Tolerance for optimal result

 var config = {
   imageName: 'path-to-image', // preferrably less than 100 kB
   fileExt: 'jpg', // preferrably jpg